-For the purposes of New Zealand Building Code compliance, the acceptable New Zealand and other Standards, and other documents referred to in this Compliance Document (primary reference documents) shall be the editions, along with their specific amendments, listed below.
-Where the primary reference documents refer to other Standards or other documents (secondary reference documents), which in turn may also refer to other Standards or other documents, and so on (lower order reference documents), then the applicable version of these secondary and lower order reference documents shall be the version in effect at the date this Compliance Document was published.
+For the purposes of New Zealand Building Code compliance, the acceptable New Zealand and other Standards, and other documents referred to in these Verification Methods and Acceptable Solutions (primary reference documents) shall be the editions, along with their specific amendments, listed below.
+Where the primary reference documents refer to other Standards or other documents (secondary reference documents), which in turn may also refer to other Standards or other documents, and so on (lower order reference documents), then the applicable version of these secondary and lower order reference documents shall be the version in effect at the date these Verificaton Methods and Acceptable Solutions were published.